 10. You Can’t Get Ripped Doing Yoga

-What I found is that a year after stopping the gym, my legs and glutes were getting stronger simply through yoga.
+A year after stopping the gym, I found that my legs and glutes were getting stronger simply through yoga.
 Now, if you are a guy and you want to build a six-pack, you may think that you need more than yoga.
 Honestly, maybe you do.
 I can say this: I follow several male yoga teachers who have a six-pack and are very muscular.
-I don’t know if they combine their yoga practice with other muscle-building activities, but my guess is that they don’t.
+I don’t know if they combine their yoga practice with other muscle-building activities, but I guess they don’t.

 To learn more, l recommend you read this helpful article entitled Can Yoga Build Muscle?
 You Bet!.